desmos-labs/introduction/readme.md

 ### Forbole Limited

 Forbole Limited (“Forbole”) is a for-profit company limited incorporated in Hong Kong in Oct 2017.
-The main businesses of Forbole will be technology solution service and digital asset management.
-Forbole is the team to initiate Desmos and Big Dipper.
+The main businesses of Forbole will be staking-as-a-service and technology solution.
+Forbole is the team to work on Desmos and Big Dipper.

 ### Big Dipper